julitschkaa/KBE/README.md

 ```
 $ source `poetry env info --path`/bin/activate
 ```
-and, e.g. create a superuser for products, so that you can also PUT new products into db
+That is because this Projekt uses Poetry as a package-management-tool https://python-poetry.org/docs/ and because the containers listed above are build using Django, you might want to have a look at https://django-book.readthedocs.io
+In order to not only GET products from your products-Service but also PUT new products into db you have to create a superuser with Django's manage.py
 ```
 $ python manage.py createsuperuser
 ```
-your trusty endpoints would be:
+with your password and username set here, you can then also insert new Products into your server, once you logged into your products app. your trusty endpoints would be:
-1. Product_Service = http://localhost:8000/products/ -> productssuperuser=admin password=passwort123
+1. Product_Service = http://localhost:8000/products/ -> I chose productssuperuser=admin password=passwort123
 2. Swagger documentation of Products_Service API = http://localhost:8000/swagger/#/
 3. Tax_Calculation_Service = http://localhost:8001/mwst/?cent=100